yhlleo/RoadNet/README.md

 ---------

 We collected several typical urban areas of Ottawa, Canada from [Google Earth](http://earth.google.com).
-The images are with 0.21m spatial resolution per pixel.
+The images are with 0.21m spatial resolution per pixel (zoom level 19).

 ### 1.Download